 If you ever tune in to CNBC’s popular Mad Money show, you’ll notice that host Jim Cramer speaks about the financial markets with unabashed certainty.
-Behind goofy sound effects and onscreen antics lies his particular brand of stock market punditry.
+Behind the goofy sound effects and the onscreen antics lies his particular brand of stock market punditry.

 Cramer’s energy and confidence are most evident in the lightning round where his devotees hail “Booyah” and ask for his take on a barrage of stocks.
 In response, Cramer presents quick statistics and declares, “Same-store sales in China rose 12% last quarter.
 It’s a screaming buy; they’re doing great.
 BUY!
 BUY!
 BUY!”
 Or, he blurts out, “This company is involved with deep water rigs, the deep water market has not come back at all.
 If it does go up at all, SELL, SELL, SELL!”

 What’s most notable about Mad Money is that Cramer is seemingly equipped to answer questions about any listed company with all the gusto he can muster.
 How could he possibly know the ins and outs of every company: their products, finances, cash flow, competitive positions, market prospects, and current valuation?
 He may know of many companies cursorily, but how could he have intimate knowledge of every ticker symbol that his fans throw at him?
 You’ll never hear him say, “Sorry, never heard of them,” or “Gee … truth be told, I’m not familiar with their new products or how they compare to the competitor’s products.
 I really couldn’t tell you.”
 He’s loud.
 He’s boisterous.
 And, he’s got to have an opinion on every stock—if he doesn’t, there is no show.

 Jim Cramer, the best entertainer in the financial media